A brief tour of the harbour

 la Rade de Toulon et le fort Balaguier

-to visit around the Rade de Toulon
+To visit around the Rade de Toulon

 Tamaris and Les Sablettes in La Seyne-sur-Mer